From Unit Plan: Come Explore Your Neighborhood

 A little girl recounts in simple text all she has learned from her friends.

 Classroom Tip: Have children trace their hand on paper and write or draw one thing they have learned from a friend.
 Post on a bulletin board.

-Friends at School by Rochelle Bunnett; photographs by Matt Brown
+by Rochelle Bunnett; Photographs by Matt Brown

 In colorful photographs, a diverse group of students demonstrates the meaning of friendship in their activities.

 Classroom Tip: Children draw pictures of and write about how they do things in the classroom with their friends.
 Make a class book.

 Professional Books and Resources

 15 Instant and Irresistible Learning Centers That Build Early Reading and Writing Skills